artezan/nodeUbuntu/README.md

 # TypeScript Express Server
-This is a sample server using Express, TypeScript, MongoDB, and Mongoose.
+This is a sample server using Exp  ress, TypeScript, MongoDB, and Mongoose.

 ### Getting Started